geodetic-metrology-tools/LGC2/README.md

 build/html/index.html
 ```
 > The Doxygen coverage is currently partial.
 There are no immediate plans to maintain or complete it.
-> This could be an interesting area for external contributions aiming to improve the understanding of the LGC2 codebase.
+> This could be an interesting area for contributions aiming to improve the understanding of the LGC2 codebase.

 ### Additional Documentation